stevendindl/ParkezeCamera-Steven/readme.md

-# YOLOv5 Model trained on Parking Data
+# YOLOv5 Model Trained on Parking Data

 ## Usage
 - The model and associated code may be run internally within our organization on our own servers for analytics, monitoring, or research purposes.